laye-lang/laye/README.md

 If we can continue to parse the project's source after implementing a parser for both Laye and C, then we're pretty much home free for continuing to be able to self-host this project through to code generation.
 Self-hosting in Laye is not a goal of this project.

 Being able to parse other C projets is an entirely different beast.
-Along the way we'll probably add support for popular extensions through compiler flags (I think `layec` should be standards-compliant first and foremost, with extensions as opt-in), but supporting enough extensions to be able to compile popular libraries in full may take much longer than self-hosting.
+Along the way we'll probably add support for popular extensions, but supporting enough extensions to be able to compile popular libraries in full may take much longer than self-hosting.